godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 visual interface the editor provides or through code.

-While we will use the code method for the remainder of this tutorial series, let's cover how the editor interface works just for future reference.
+While we will use the code method for the remainder of this tutorial series, let's cover how the editor interface works for future reference.

 Select the Button node in the scene tree and then select the "Node" tab.
 Next, make sure that you have "Signals" selected.